1330: Initial weekly US unemployment claims rose by 1,000 to 308,000 in the week ended on September 21st, versus the 315,000 expected by economists.

 So how is the dollar system performing internally?
 One of many possible things to focus on is the interventionist policy of the government, especially the central bank.
 This can tell us how firmly the economy stands.

-In the recent years we witnessed tremendous expansion in the Fed’s activity.
+In recent years we witnessed tremendous expansion in the Fed’s activity.
 Since it all comes down to money creation (supplied for financial papers and bonds), this influence is rather negative for the whole dollar system.
 This means that from the economic point of view, the outlook for gold is quite favorable for the coming years.

 In my opinion the top of the up leg from the November lows is in place.